Co-housing Project

 The draft Future Living Code Amendment achieves this by proposing to introduce a new ‘Co-located Housing Overlay’ and ‘co-located housing’ land use definition into the Planning and Design Code.

-The South Australian Government has worked in partnership with the University of South Australia, Alexandrina Council, City of Unley, Town of Walkerville, City of Campbelltown, City of Burnside and City of Prospect to develop the draft Code Amendment.
+The Government of South Australia has worked in partnership with the University of South Australia, Alexandrina Council, City of Unley, Town of Walkerville, City of Campbelltown, City of Burnside and City of Prospect to develop the draft Code Amendment.

 While this new form of housing was conceived for older people wishing to downsize in their own community, co-located housing is expected to appeal to a range of South Australians looking for more diverse, small affordable housing options.

-The State Planning Commission is seeking feedback on the draft Future Living Code Amendment by 7 November 2024.
+The State Planning Commission sought feedback on the draft Future Living Code Amendment from 15 August to 7 November 2024 and received about 260 submissions.